asanza/keithley_199/README.md

 These multimeters contains three electronic circuit boards, one which contains the analog circuitry, including analog signal conditioning and analog digital converter, a display board which contains the user interface, and a digital control board, with a processor who controls display, gpib interface and analog digital converter.

-This repository contains hardware and software files needed to build a replacement of this board.
+This repository contains hardware and software files needed to build a replacement of the digital control board.

 # Building the hardware